 I made all the initial application to the European Commission of Human Rights, without any lawyer’s help.
 The Commission found enough in my application to proceed with my case to the Court.
-At that stage in engaged the British barrister Geoffrey Robertson QC, who represented me together with his assistant Kier Starmer QC, (later Director for Public Prosecution in the United Kingdom and Labour’s shadow secretary of Brexit).
+At that stage in engaged the British barrister Geoffrey Robertson QC, who represented me together with his assistant Kier Starmer QC, (later Director for Public Prosecution in the United Kingdom and now the leader of Labour).

 Geoffrey Robertson QC has written many books and in his book Crimes Against Humanity write about fundamental criminal justice

 “First and foremost is the presumption of innocence, described as the “golden thread” of the common law.
 It appears in every human rights treaty and in Rule 21 of the Hague Tribunal and as Article 66 of the Rome Statute of International Criminal Court.
 This presumption has two effects: the prosecution must always bear the burden of proof and must shoulder this responsibility in criminal cases to a high standard, proving the case beyond a reasonable doubt.
 Although some latitude is allowed in requiring defendants to prove matters of which they should have special knowledge.
 The general burden at the end of the day must fall on the prosecution.
 International case laws remarkably unanimous on this point.

 Secondly, serious criminal trials must be open to the public.
 Publicity is the very soul of justice.
 It keeps the judge while trying, under trial.
 The “secret court” is a kangaroo or Kafka-esque court, associated over many centuries with gross abuse of power.
 The public nature of the trial remains the greatest safeguard against the unfair use of criminal proceedings.

 The third great safeguard is the independence and impartiality´ of the judges, as individuals with sufficient confidence and backbone to stand up to governments and other power-wielders in the society (not excluding the power of terror and intimidation wielded by criminal gangs).